 Configure AutoReseed for a database availability group

-AutoReseed is a feature for quickly restoring database redundancy after a disk failure.
-If a disk fails, the database copies stored on that disk are automatically reseeded to a preconfigured spare disk on the Mailbox server.
-You can use the steps in this topic to configure AutoReseed for a database availability group (DAG).
+Summary: AutoReseed is a feature for quickly restoring database redundancy after a disk failure.
+If a disk fails, the database copies stored on that disk are automatically reseeded to a preconfigured spare disk on the Exchange 2016 server.

 |The AutoReseed feature doesn't perform any prerequisite configuration tasks for you.
 Installing disks correctly, adding spare disks to the system, replacing bad disks, and formatting new disks must be done manually by an administrator.|